-Law school is expensive and the choice of where to go is likely the biggest invesment decision that you have yet to face.
+Law school is expensive and the choice of where to go is likely the biggest investment decision that you have yet to face.
 Should you opt for a school near where you want to live and work or the school with a high ranking or big national name?
 How do you calculate the return on your investment?
+How many University and Colleges Reviews should you read to get an idea of what the school is like?
 Will the regional schools get you where you want to go, or do you need a national law school to meet your career goals?
+People considering the decision to move to a higher rated law school across the country might be interested in the services of companies such as Cars Relo and others.
+Whether the student owns an SUV or a car, getting a company to move their vehicle across states for them might be a good option to allow the student to easily take their life over to their new location.
+However, this would be a big move.
+It needs to be calculated.
 In this show, representatives from different schools talk about the challenges – and the benefits – of getting your law degree locally or at a more national school, a consultant tells you what recruiters are thinking, and our guests give you tips for whichever path you choose to guide you to success.

 - Sari Zimmerman, Assistant Dean, Career & Professional Development, UC Hastings College of Law

 - Fran V. Bouchoux, Associate Dean for Academic and Student Services, Rutgers School of Law, Newark

 - Susan L. Krinsky, Associate Dean, Dean of Admissions, Financial Aid & Career Development, Tulane University Law School

 - Andy Cornblatt, Dean of Admissions, Georgetown University Law Center

 - Brian Dalton, Director, Research & Consulting, Vault.com